d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 ### Vectorization for Minibatches

-To improve computational efficiency and take advantage of GPUs, we typically carry out vector calculations for mini-batches of data.
+To improve computational efficiency and take advantage of GPUs, we typically carry out vector calculations for minibatches of data.
-Assume that we are given a mini-batch $\mathbf{X}$ of examples with dimensionality $d$ and batch size $n$.
+Assume that we are given a minibatch $\mathbf{X}$ of examples with dimensionality $d$ and batch size $n$.
 Moreover, assume that we have $q$ categories (outputs).
 Then the minibatch features $\mathbf{X}$ are in $\mathbb{R}^{n \times d}$,